Inflatable Kayaker is reader-supported and may earn a commission when you buy through links on our site. Learn more

-In this post, we’re going to share our list of the best kayaking books for 2017.
+In this post, we’re going to share our list of the best kayaking books.
 Every kayaking enthusiast should have some books about kayaking in their personal library for inspiration and enjoyment, and the books listed below are a great starting point!

 Whether you’re interested in kayaking adventure tales or instructional books for building kayaks, there’s something for everyone in this list.
 These books are also great gift ideas for the kayaker in your life.